CalyxOS/calyxos.org/pages/docs/guide/security/bootloader-lock.md

 You may have gotten a warning message that brings you to this page (**calyxos.org/lock**)

+Relocking, just like unlocking, wipes your device.
+Make sure you have access to everything you need before continuing.

+Our device flasher and web installer try to make sure that relocking is safe, and as such usually is the safest method.

 Feel free to contact us at [[community]] for any questions or concerns.

 ## Pixels